HireDronePilot

 The data reveals a clear privacy gradient in public acceptance, with support declining sharply as drone operations move closer to personal spaces.
 Public parks receive the highest support at 44%, likely because they're perceived as shared open spaces where privacy expectations are already reduced.

-Only 11% support drone operations near people's homes, representing the lowest approval rating across all categories.
+Only 11% support drone operations near people's homes, representing the lowest approval rating.
 This overwhelming opposition (89% against) underscores deep-seated privacy concerns when drones operate in residential areas.
-The stark contrast between 44% support in public parks versus 11% near homes demonstrates that Americans draw a bright line at residential boundaries.

 Drone Safety: Crashes, Incidents & Injuries